Merzasphor/MWSE/docs/source/references/mwse-mwscript/reference.md

 Calculates the distance between the calling reference and **target**.

+!!! note
-.. note:: Unlike the vanilla `GetDistance` function, this function will work on non-actors.
+	Unlike the vanilla `GetDistance` function, this function will work on non-actors.

 ??? example "Distance from PC Target"
 	This example calculates the distance between the PC and what they are looking at.